Skip to content

-- Burglars don’t like security deadlocks on doors because they cannot open them even from the inside and they have to get out through a window.
+- Burglars don’t like security deadlocks on doors because they cannot open them even from the inside and they have to get out through a window

-Gates & Fences – A high wall or fence at the back of a house can put off a burglar.
-But keep them low at the front so a burglar can’t work unseen.
+- Gates & Fences – A high wall or fence at the back of a house can put off a burglar but keep them low at the front so a burglar can’t work unseen

-Burglar Alarms – Visible burglar alarms make burglars think twice.
+- Burglar Alarms – Visible burglar alarms make burglars think twice.
 We can provide a list of compliant alarm companies on request.

-Small Windows – Even small windows like casement windows, skylights or bathroom fanlights might need locks.
+- Small Windows – Even small windows like casement windows, skylights or bathroom fan lights might need locks.
 A thief can get through any gap larger than a human head.

-External Door Locks – Fit back and front doors with a five-lever mortice deadlock, to BS3621 or equivalent.
+- External Door Locks – Fit back and front doors with a 5-lever mortice deadlock to BS3621 or equivalent.
 A deadlock can only be opened with a key, so a thief cannot smash a nearby glass panel to open the door from the inside.
 If you are intending to install a PVC front door, before you buy it, check with the supplier/manufacturer that a door chain will be fitted.
 It can be very difficult and expensive to have a chain fitted to an existing PVC door.

-Patio Doors – You should get specialist advice on fitting locks to patio doors.
+- Patio Doors – You should get specialist advice on fitting locks to patio doors.
 They should have a special lock fitted top and bottom unless fitted with a multi-locking system.
 Fit security mortice locks to french doors and mortice bolts to the top and bottom of both doors.

-Windows – DIY shops sell inexpensive key operated locks to fit all kinds of windows.
-Secure the most vunerable windows first: ground floor windows, windows that can’t be seen from the street and windows that can be reached from a drainpipe or flat roof.
+- Windows – DIY shops sell inexpensive key operated locks to fit all kinds of windows.
+Secure the most vulnerable windows first: ground floor windows, windows that can’t be seen from the street and windows that can be reached from a drainpipe or flat roof.
 Louvre windows are especially vulnerable because the slats can easily be removed from the frame.
 Glue the slats in place with an epoxy resin, better still, replace them with fixed glass.
 With all security, consideration must be given to the risk of fire and means of escape.
 Ensure you fit a smoke detector, comforming to BS5446.

-Spare Keys – Never leave a spare key in a hiding place, like under a doormat or in a flowerpot – a thief will look there first.
+- Spare Keys – Never leave a spare key in a hiding place, like under a doormat or in a flowerpot – a thief will look there first.

 - Garages – Never leave a garage or garden shed unlocked, especially if it has a connecting door to the house.
 Lock tools and ladders away so that a thief cannot use them to break in.